envoyproxy/data-plane-api/docs/root/configuration/overview/tracing.rst

 The :ref:`tracing <arch_overview_tracing>` configuration specifies global settings for the HTTP tracer used by Envoy.
 The configuration is defined on the :ref:`server's top level configuration
-<config_overview>`.
+<config_overview_v1>`.
 Envoy may support other tracers in the future, but right now the HTTP tracer is
 the only one supported.

 .. code-block:: json